 The following Employment Non-Discrimination Act (ENDA) toolkit was by no means a solitary effort.
 The authors are indebted in particular to the work of the American Civil Liberties Union, Americans for Workplace Opportunity, the Center for American Progress, the Human Rights Campaign, the Interfaith Alliance, the Leadership Conference on Civil and Human Rights, the National Center for Transgender Equality, the Religious Action Center of Reform Judaism/Union for Reform Judaism, Small Business Majority, Third Way, and the Williams Institute.

-For more information about these allies and other resources, please consult the resources list at the end of the toolkit.
+For more information about these allies and other resources, please consult the resources list at the end of this toolkit.

-For information about resources not listed therein, please click here.
+For information about resources not listed therein, please check out Americans for Workplace Opporutnity.

 - Communicating with Members of Congress